So now that you are a member of the Porsche club, you of course want to come out to one of our many driving events.

 When you go into online registration, pick the event you want to register for and follow the instructions on the screen.
 You can pay via credit card, online check.
 Payment is deferred for all events until several days before.

 Part of filling out your registration form is listing your car number.
-If you do not have a car number yet, you may contact Nancy Warren for a number prior to the event or leave it blank on the form and a temporary number will be assigned to you by the event registrar during registration.
+If you do not have a car number yet, you may contact Cristina Iordan for a number prior to the event or leave it blank on the form and a temporary number will be assigned to you by the event registrar during registration.
 Car numbers should be put on both sides of the car.
 Magnetic numbers or tape, at least 8″ high.
 Tape is provided at the event to put the car numbers on your window or door.
 Car numbers are used to identify your car to corner workers and for timing.

 TECHNICAL INSPECTION OF CARS FOR DRIVERS’ EDUCATION EVENTS